-Our Artist Interview Workshops, which launched in October 2011, aim to provide conservators, curators, educators, and other arts professionals at all stages of their careers with a greater understanding of the methods and skills needed to conduct successful artist interviews.
+The Artist Interview Workshops aim to provide conservators, curators, educators, and other arts professionals at all stages of their careers with a greater understanding of the methods and skills needed to conduct successful artist interviews.

-The structure of the workshops has been crafted by VoCA on a model developed by Professor Richard Cándida Smith and SFMoMA Director of Collections and VoCA Board President Jill Sterrett, whose respective experiences in oral history and museum-based interview programs produced a rigorous, instructive, and interactive agenda.
+The structure of the workshops has been crafted by VoCA on a model developed by Professor Richard Cándida Smith and SFMOMA Director of Collections and VoCA Board President Jill Sterrett.
+Their respective experiences in oral history and museum-based interview programs produced a rigorous, instructive, and interactive agenda.
 Over the course of two days, various presenters conduct a series of lectures and case studies which are then analyzed via roundtable discussion and tested in small group exercises.
-Speakers also facilitate conversations with other presenters and attendees, addressing their own experiences with interviewing artists, the different approaches interviewers can take, and common challenges in the process.
-Topics covered can range from legal and ethical concerns to interpersonal skills, archiving methods, and applicable technology.
+Speakers also facilitate conversations with other presenters and attendees, addressing their own experiences, the different approaches interviewers can take, and common challenges in the process.

 Lunder Conservation Center at the Smithsonian American Art Museum

 To our past workshop participants: we are curious to learn more about the ways in which attending the Artist Interview Workshop has affected your professional life and practice.
 In order to help us measure the impact these workshops have had on the landscape of contemporary art stewardship and to better anticipate where the field is headed, we ask that you please fill out this quick survey.